-Represents the issuance of 7,000,000 shares of our Class A common stock, par value \$0.01 per share, in this offering, including (i) the par value of the Class A common stock, (ii) the additional paid-in capital representing the gross proceeds less the amount attributable to the par value and (iii) the deduction from additional paid-in capital of \$16.6 million related to the underwriting discount and \$1.2 million of estimated expenses.
-The gross proceeds are based on an assumed public offering price of \$63.25 per share (the last reported sale price of our Class A common stock on February 25, 2014).
-A \$1.00 change in the assumed offering price will increase or decrease the net proceeds we will receive by \$6.7 million.
+- (a) Represents the issuance of 8,073,337 shares of our Class A common stock, par value \$0.01 per share, in this offering, including (i) the par value of the Class A common stock, (ii) the additional paid-in capital representing the gross proceeds less the amount attributable to the par value and (iii) the deduction from additional paid-in capital of \$18.8 million related to the underwriting discount and \$1.2 million of estimated expenses. - Represents our purchase of 6,101,338 common units and 1,483,523 preferred units of Artisan Partners Holdings and 488,476 shares of our convertible preferred stock with the net proceeds of this offering (based on an aggregate underwriting discount of \$18.8 million).